PhoenixTestOps/DevOpsVisuals/.gitlab/issue_templates/onboarding.md

 #### FOR UX DESIGNERS, FRONTEND DEVS, AND DESIGNERS ONLY

 1. [ ] New team member: (For Designers) Get the [Pixelmator app](https://itunes.apple.com/us/app/pixelmator/id407963104?mt=12&ign-mpt=uo%3D4) and expense it.
 1. [ ] New team member: (For Frontend Developers) If you do not have access to Windows on your computer, please download a [Windows VM](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/).
 We recommend using [VMWare Fusion](http://www.vmware.com/products/fusion.html) or [Parallels Desktop](http://www.parallels.com/products/desktop/) for Window virtualization.
-You may expense the purchase to GitLab or ask PeopleOps to get you a copy.
+You may expense the purchase to GitLab or ask People Ops to get you a copy.
 1. [ ] New team member: Join the [#ux](https://gitlab.slack.com/messages/ux/) channel on Slack.
 1. [ ] People Ops (Admin): (For Designers) provide [SketchApp](http://www.sketchapp.com/) license by [ordering online](https://sites.fastspring.com/bohemian/order/contents), and forwarding the email with the license key to the new team member.
 1. [ ] People Ops (Admin): (For Designers only, not UX Designers) provide access to [Adobe Creative Cloud](https://www.adobe.com/creativecloud.html) using the shared credential in the Secretarial vault.
 If a UX Designer feels that they need CC Photoshop and/or CC Illustrator they can request it.